 And the good news is you can.

-Takes a bit of work.
+This takes a bit of work.
 But if you’re in the habit of physically writing down what you want and what you need to do to get there, it should be straightforward to link your personal goals to business activities.

 For example, how much do you need to bill to get a deposit together?